giros-dit/vnx-kubespray/README-create-k8s_lab.md

 ssh k8s-worker1 rm /root/.bash_history
 ```

-Shuthdown the scenario and create the new virtual machine images:
+Shutdown the scenario and create the new virtual machine images:

 ```bash
 cd ..